Kfollen93/Mini-Reference-Guide/README.md

  - If start to get somewhere beyond 4+ parameters, consider consolidating it into its own object and passing that in instead.
  - Clarify your intent when when querying for (a) record(s); `SingleOrDefault()` states that the query should result in only one record, whereas `FirstOrDefault()` will return the first record even though there may be many.
  - Try to prevent deep level nesting of conditional statements.
 See if you can add a guard clause and return out early instead.
+ - Bulk updating/inserting is slow in Entity Framework (particularly if you're not using Entity Framework Core).
+There are ways to speed this up with setting AutoDetectChangesEnabled to false.
+Better yet, there are nuget packages for bulk inserting/saving (or you can execute sql commands).
+Even better, EFC 7.0 added built in bulk operations.
 </details>